Mpox: Symptoms, testing, care and treatment

 If you call an ambulance, tell the dispatcher that you have or may have mpox.
 Follow any directions they provide.

-While travelling in a private vehicle, follow strict individual public health measures to lower the risk of transmission and:
+While travelling in a private vehicle or on public transportation, use personal protective measures to lower the risk of transmission:

 • wear a well-fitting medical mask

-Ideally, only one person in the home should care for someone who is in isolation.
-This will help reduce the risk of spreading the monkeypox virus to others.
+Ideally, only one person should care for someone who has mpox.
+This will help reduce the risk of spreading mpox to others.

-The caregiver should not be someone who is considered at risk of more severe disease, including someone who is:
+The caregiver should not be someone who is at risk of more severe disease from mpox, including someone who is:

-Watch for signs or symptoms of mpox for 21 days since your last exposure to the person you're caring for.
+If you're caring for someone with mpox, contact your local public health authority about getting vaccinated against mpox.
+Continue to watch for signs or symptoms of mpox for 21 days after your last exposure to the person.
 If signs or symptoms develop, immediately isolate, contact your local public health authority and follow their instructions.

 You should also: